 Stephen I. Vladeck (@steve_vladeck) is the A. Dalton Cross Professor in Law at the University of Texas School of Law.
 His teaching and research focus on federal jurisdiction, constitutional law, national security law, and military justice.
 A nationally recognized expert on the role of the federal courts in the war on terrorism, Vladeck’s prolific and widely cited scholarship has appeared in an array of legal publications — including the Harvard Law Review and the Yale Law Journal — and his popular writing has been published in forums ranging from the New York Times to BuzzFeed.
-Vladeck, who is CNN's Supreme Court analyst and a co-author of Aspen Publishers’ leading national security law and counterterrorism law casebooks, has argued before the U.S. Supreme Court, frequently represents parties or amici in litigation challenging government counterterrorism policies, and has authored reports on related topics for a wide range of organizations—including the First Amendment Center, the Constitution Project, and the ABA’s Standing Committee on Law and National Security.
+Vladeck, who is CNN's Supreme Court analyst and a co-author of Aspen Publishers’ leading national security law and counterterrorism law casebooks, has argued before the U.S. Supreme Court, frequently represents parties or amici across a range of other litigation matters, and has authored reports on related topics for a wide range of organizations—including the First Amendment Center, the Constitution Project, and the ABA’s Standing Committee on Law and National Security.
 Together with Professor Bobby Chesney, Vladeck co-hosts the popular "National Security Law Podcast."

 A 2004 graduate of Yale Law School, Vladeck clerked for the Honorable Marsha S. Berzon on the U.S. Court of Appeals for the Ninth Circuit and the Honorable Rosemary Barkett on the U.S. Court of Appeals for the Eleventh Circuit.
 While a law student, he was Executive Editor of the Yale Law Journal and the Student Director of the Balancing Civil Liberties & National Security Post-9/11 Litigation Project, and he was awarded the Potter Stewart Prize for Best Team Performance in Moot Court and the Harlan Fiske Stone Prize for Outstanding Moot Court Oralist.
 He earned a B.A. summa cum laude with Highest Distinction in History and Mathematics from Amherst College in 2001, where he wrote his senior thesis on "Leipzig's Shadow: The War Crimes Trials of the First World War and Their Implications from Nuremberg to the Present."
 Vladeck lives in Clarksville with his wife, Karen (a partner at Wittliff Cutter Austin PLLC), their daughter, Madeleine, and their pug, Roxanna.